Cindy McCain Says Democrats Can Win Arizona In 2020

 Indeed, commentators have suggested that Arizona could play a key role in the 2020 election.
 For instance, The Wall Street Journal argued last month that the Democratic Party’s “most comfortable path to victory” runs through Arizona.

-The publication’s columnist William A. Galston noted that polls suggest President Donald Trump is unlikely to win any state he did not win in 2016, pointing out that the commander-in-chief appears to be “in good shape” in states such as Florida, Ohio, and Texas.
+The publication’s columnist, William A. Galston, noted that polls suggest President Donald Trump is unlikely to win any state he did not win in 2016, pointing out that the commander-in-chief appears to be “in good shape” in states such as Florida, Ohio, and Texas.

-According to Galston, Trump is in danger of losing Arizona thanks to white working class women, who abandoned the Republican Party during the 2018 midterm elections.
+According to Galston, Trump is in danger of losing Arizona thanks to white working-class women, who abandoned the Republican Party during the 2018 midterm elections.
 The president’s rhetoric, which has not toned down, is thought to have driven them away from the GOP, according to the columnist, and that could happen again in 2020.

 On the #AxeFiles to be aired Sat at 7 p.m. on @CNN, I asked Cindy McCain why she didn’t invite @realDonaldTrump to her husband’s funeral, at which two ex-presidents, Bush and Obama, delivered ringing eulogies.
 Here is what she told me: